RobKokochak/robks-personal-site/src/content/blog/getting-the-most-out-of-a-cs-degree.md

 #### Principle 3: Remember the true value of a CS degree: mental agility.
 ---

-A CS degree provides you with breadth of knowledge - you will study a little bit of every part of the discipline.
+A CS degree provides you with breadth of knowledge.
+You will study a little bit of every part of the discipline.
 While this is certainly valuable, it comes at the cost of depth, which can be frustrating if you really value knowing things deeply.

 But the actual value of a CS degree doesn't come from this breadth of knowledge.